How to Tailor Your Message to Different Social Media Sites

 Offer a link to a more in-depth version available at your website.
 Use a bit.ly link so you can track your Facebook traffic.
 You can also use a social media publishing tool, like Hootsuite.

 - Even better, incorporate a video or broadcast a Facebook Live video.
-Facebook users spend 3 times as much time watching Facebook Live videos than regular ones.
-Video will eventually be the majority of the content on your News Feed.
-Live video is a great way to produce easy, unedited content.
+Facebook Live videos produce 6x as many interactions as traditional videos.
+Video are now the majority of the content on your News Feed, so why not take advantage of the trend to get your business more likes?
+You can film a quick How-To video (time lapsed content performs best).
+Live video is also a great way to produce easy, unedited content.

-You only have 140 characters (well, sort of) to get your message across with Twitter.
-A good tweet can drive plenty of traffic to your website, yet be short and sweet.
+You have 280 characters to get your message across with Twitter.
+The right tweet can drive plenty of traffic to your website, and the wrong one can be a PR nightmare.
+So how can you maintain balance while keeping your brand top of mind.
+Follow these tips.

 - Use Instagram for photos and videos, not a 1,000-word tirade or sales promotion.
 Save that for Facebook.